-The US-led operations in Fallujah in 2004 and the Iraqi-led operation in 2016 have been valorized in the media, obscuring the many crimes committed and the harm done to Fallujans.
+The US-led operations in Fallujah in 2004, and the Iraqi-led operation in 2016, have been valorized in the media, obscuring the many crimes committed and the harm done to Fallujans.
 Information warfare (military propaganda) has created pervasive myths that depict these operations as heroic battles against terrorism.
 The historical record, however, reveals numerous human rights violations in the course of each operation.
 This project is dedicated to documenting these human rights violations and raising awareness about the disparity between the way US military actions are portrayed in the media and the way they are experienced by civilians living in our war zones.

 In doing this work, we are committed to the principles of grassroots reparations.
-We believe that the US, as a society, owes reparations to Fallujans, and Iraqis more generally, and each individual American bears some responsibility for holding our government accountable and initiating a process of repair with Iraqis.
-We hope to mobilize Americans to join us in bringing reparations to Fallujah by raising awareness of the impact of US military actions in Iraq and how we, as citizens of empire, are implicated in the harm wrought by our military around the world.
-Reparations, we believe, is a form of accountability that could help prevent future tragedies like the assaults on Fallujah from happening again.
+We believe that the US, as a society, owes reparations to Fallujans, and Iraqis more generally, and each individual American bears some responsibility for holding our government accountable and initiating a process of repair with Fallujah.
+We hope to mobilize Americans to join us in bringing reparations to Fallujah by raising awareness about the impact of US military actions in Iraq and how we, as citizens of empire, are implicated in the harm wrought by our military around the world.
+Reparations, we believe, is a form of accountability that could help prevent future tragedies like the assaults on Fallujah from every happening again.